remy/remysharp.com/public/drafts/jq-recipes.md

 # jq recipes

-All demos link to [jqterm](https://jqterm.com) - an interactive jq web terminal with autocomplete (and faster querying with large datasets as they're cached online in private gists).
+All demos link to [jqterm](https://jqterm.com) - an alternative interactive jq web terminal with autocomplete (and faster querying with large datasets as they're cached online in private gists).

+Here's a collection of jq recipes I've collected over the last few months.

+---

 Convert object to array, moving the key into the array item under the property `slug`: